Bytedesk/bytedesk/README.md

-# OpenGPTs
+# Bytedesk

 This is an open source effort to create a similar experience to OpenAI's GPTs and Assistants API.
 It builds upon [LangChain](https://github.com/langchain-ai/langchain), [LangServe](https://github.com/langchain-ai/langserve) and [LangSmith](https://smith.langchain.com/).
-OpenGPTs gives you more control, allowing you to configure:
+Bytedesk gives you more control, allowing you to configure:

 - The LLM you use (choose between the 60+ that LangChain offers)
 - The prompts you use (use LangSmith to debug those)